Fall Garden Chores Checklist

 Some Chores You SHOULDN’T Do In Fall

-Did you know that there are some chores that shouldn’t be done in fall?
-There are!
-Don’t do these chores in fall:
+Did you know that there are some chores that shouldn’t be done in the fall?
+You might be tempted to do a few of these but it could ill cause damage.

 - Apply high nitrogen fertilizers